Embeddings are underrated#

 Here’s the first key insight.
 Because we always get back the same amount of numbers no matter how big or small the input text, we now have a way to mathematically compare any two pieces of arbitrary text to each other.

-But first, how to literally make the embeddings#
+First, how to literally make the embeddings#

 import google.generativeai as gemini